-Sable fur has been a highly valued item in the fur trade since the Early Middle Ages.
-Sable is unique: soft, thick, silky, shiny, and lightweight, it retains its smoothness in whatever direction it is stroked.
+Sable fur has been a highly valued item in the fur trade since the Early Middle Ages and is in demand among a range of high fashion brands worldwide and there is a species-specific certification programme in place.

 Sable only inhabits the Asian part of Russia; the farming of it began in the early 1930s.
 Around 687,000 sable skins are produced today, of which 92,000 are farmed.
 Sable skins are sold at auction and most of them (more than 90%) are later exported around the world.